b51379808-boop/Go-Kart-Telemetry-Safety-System/README.md

 An embedded, real-time telemetry and safety logging engine .
 Built on an Arduino microcontroller, this system processes multi-sensor inputs, drives active thermal warning alerts, and logs high-frequency data to an SD card.
 ---

-## what is it?
+## what I built
-A device that simultaneously calculates live ground speed and engine rotational velocity, executes a 3-tier active thermal safety state machine, and logs data to a micro-SD card.
+A telemetry and thermal-safety system for a go-kart that measures engine/axle speed and temperature, calculates clutch slip, and records telemetry for later analysis through a microsd card.

 ### Core Hardware & Firmware
 * **Microcontroller:** ATmega328P Clone (5V, 16MHz)